exonum/exonum-doc/src/get-started/java-binding.md

 [`Service#createPublicApiHandlers`][service-create-public-api] method is used to set the handlers for HTTP requests.
 These handlers are available at the common path corresponding to the service name.
-Thus, the `/balance/:walletId` handler for balance requests in the "cryptocurrency" service will be available at `/api/services/cryptocurrency/balance/:walletId`.
+Thus, the `/balance/:walletId` handler for balance requests in the “cryptocurrency” service will be available at `/api/services/cryptocurrency/balance/:walletId`.

 See [documentation][vertx-web-docs] on the possibilities of `Vert.x` used as a web